nui-ai/mediapipe/README.md

 ```bash
 bazel clean --expunge && trash /tmp/bazel-\$\{USER\}/ && trash ~/.cache/bazel/
 ```

-This should be stressed: a mere bazel clean --expunge is not enough to clear _all_ bazel caches.
++ This should be stressed: a mere bazel clean --expunge is not enough to clear _all_ bazel caches.
 See the end parts of https://chatgpt.com/c/68ce82f1-d284-8327-90a0-e4980994cf35 for a delination of what it clears.
++ This does not clear the wheel installed binary of mediapipe which `pip install .` installs! only `pip uninstall mediapipe` does that.

 Notes:
 1. The included Ubuntu 24.04-based [Dockerfile](Dockerfile) was created and tested to contain the OS-level dependencies needed for a successful mediapipe v0.10.13 build, and fully tested to reproduce a successful build, so this process is reproducible and not an artefact of special conditions on my machine ― the docker image fully reproduces the error-less build of mediapipe at its v0.10.13 commit level.